How to Fix iPhone Freezing After Updating to iOS 18

-If your iPhone is freezing after updating to iOS 18, you’re not alone.
-This frustrating issue can stem from several causes, such as low storage, background processes, or malfunctioning apps.
-In this guide, we’ll walk you through a few simple steps to troubleshoot and fix your iPhone, so it runs smoothly again
+If your iPhone is freezing after updating to iOS 18, it could be due to low storage, background processes, or malfunctioning apps.
+In this guide, we’ll walk you through a few simple steps to troubleshoot your device, so it runs smoothly again.

 How Do I Fix iPhone Freezing After Updating to iOS 18